quantum-proximity-gateway/desktop-app/README.md

 Refer to the [Releases](https://github.com/quantum-proximity-gateway/desktop-app/releases) page to download and build the application.

-> NOTE: For proper command execution, you must run it on a GNOME-based GUI (any flavour of Linux e.g. Kali-Linux).
+> NOTE: For proper command execution and application startup, you must run it on a GNOME-based GUI (any flavour of Linux e.g. Kali-Linux).

 ## Running